yodahuang/runroader/README.md

 pip install -e .
 ```

-For running the project, two command line entries are provided: `create-runroader-env` and `optimize-runroader`.
+For running the project, two command line entries are provided: `create-runroader-env`, `optimize-runroader` and `visualize-runroader-env`.
 Use `--help` for details.

 ### Mathematical foundation